anthonychu00/ChatRoom/README.md

-* https://steelkiwi.com/blog/working-tcp-sockets/ was very helpful in figuring out what some of the boilerplate looked like for implementing sockets in Python.
+* https://steelkiwi.com/blog/working-tcp-sockets/ was very helpful in figuring out what some of the boilerplate looked like for implementing sockets in Python and providing the idea to use an infinite loop that blocks at certain points for the server and client.